On the Border: Commercial performance

 The album became the band's most successful album of the three released thus far.
 It debuted at number 50 on the US Billboard 200 chart in its first week of its release, peaking at number 17 in its sixth week on the chart.
 The album was certified Gold by the Recording Industry Association of America (RIAA) two and a half months after its release June 5, 1974, and it was then certified double platinum for shipments of 2 million copies on March 20, 2001.

 Track listing

 Personnel

+Credits adapted from the liner notes.